SiddharthaAnand/datastructures/bloom_filter/README.md

 so even that argument fails that cache would be helpful.
 There would always be some passwords which are not present in cache, and it would force the system to do a database read.

+Another problem: Even for users who enter secure passwords, using this method, will anyway go to do a database read.
+After getting the response, it is going to figure out that this password does not belong to the list of prohibited/weak passwords.
+So, cache is not at all a solution for this problem.
 ```

 - How do you avoid disk/database reads?